Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/preparing.rst

-You don't have to provide an ID to create an account on testnet when selecting ``Concordium testnet IP``.
+You don't have to provide an ID to create an identity on testnet when selecting ``Concordium testnet IP``.
 This gives you an example of a test identity that you can customize or use as it is.
 Test identities are meant for testnet/stagenet testing only.

 .. image:: ./images/pb_tutorial_4.png
    :width: 20 %

 .. note::

-   On mainnet you will have to provide your personal ID to an identity provider to get a mainnet account.
+   On mainnet you will have to provide your personal ID to an identity provider to get a mainnet identity.

 You also have to request some testnet CCD.
 The mobile app wallet has a button that you can use to request 2000 testnet CCD.